khjaaske/KHJAASKE.github.io/cmdline_course.md

 CBW|	1,20|	0,99|	0,99|	2,13|	   |	V|

-Here is a random image of a plaster wall:
+Here is a random image of a plaster wall as an example of inserting images:

 <img src="assets/images/plaster_wall.jpg" alt="Photo" hspace="20" width="30%" align="right"/>

+[^1]: This would be a reference to the source of the table in the footnote.